microfast-ch/rea/README.md

 #### Creating a template
 TODO:
-- Lua introduction and examples
+- Lua introduction (blocks, loops, data access) with examples

 #### Passing data to the document
 You can pass data to the template by having an input file as yaml.
 It should contain